 The American Wood Council (AWC) publishes a prescriptive deck construction guide based on the IRC.
 The guide is accepted by many code officials as compliant with the code.
 A typical connection for the railing to post is shown in the diagram below.
 It uses a 2×6 or 5/4 top rail attached to each post top with three 3” screws or three 16d nails.
 Additional fasteners into the horizontal 2×4 would add additional strength.

-Since these joints are rarely engineered, an authoritative prescriptive guide is often the most practical approach for a builder and likely to be accepted by the local inspector.
-Click here to download a copy of the most recent copy of Prescriptive Residential Wood Deck Construction Guide by the American Wood Council.
+Since these connections are rarely engineered, an authoritative prescriptive guide is often the most practical approach for a builder and likely to be accepted by the local inspector.
+Click here to download the most recent edition of the Prescriptive Residential Wood Deck Construction Guide by the American Wood Council.

 Read more on Building Code-Compliant Deck Railings